karkman/MMB-117_EnvironmentalMicrobiology/Exercises/DataExploration.md

 Often people say that the data should be normally distributed, if you want to apply linear models.
 This is not exactly true: The normality should be met at each X value.
-This is of difficult to check if the data does not have multiple observations for each X and we don’t.
+This is often difficult to check if the data does not have multiple observations for each X and we don’t.
 In other words, the Y-data contains the effects of all the explanatory variables (all metadata).
 Therefore it is misleading to assess normality according the Y data.